Ouch! How Much Does Your Dental Work Hurt (Your Wallet)?

 The new filling was fine.
 The visit, with a cleaning, cost less than $50.

-She is also the author of "If I Only Had a Place," a guide to renting luxurously in Mexico.
+I recently completed "If I Only Had a Place," a guide to renting luxuriously in Mexico for less.